puppetlabs/puppet/README.md

 ## Support

 Please log tickets and issues at our [JIRA tracker](https://tickets.puppetlabs.com).
-A [mailing list](https://groups.google.com/forum/?fromgroups#!forum/puppet-users) is available for asking questions and getting help from others.
+A [mailing list](https://groups.google.com/forum/?fromgroups#!forum/puppet-users) is available for asking questions and getting help from others, or if you prefer chat, we also have a [Puppet Community slack.](https://puppetcommunity.slack.com/)

 We use semantic version numbers for our releases and recommend that users stay as up-to-date as possible by upgrading to patch releases and minor releases as